nx-dotnet/nx-dotnet/docs/core/generators/add-swagger-target.md

 ### target

-- (string): What should the target be called?
+- (string): What should the swagger target be called?

 ### swaggerProject

-- (string): What should the project created to hold the swagger files be called?
+- (string): What should the swagger project be called?

 ### codegenProject

-- (string): What project should hold the generated types?
-If null, no codegen target will be added.
+- (string): What should the codegen project be called?
+If null, the project will not be created.

 ### useNxPluginOpenAPI

-- (boolean): Should the codegen target use nx-plugin-openapi instead?
+- (boolean): If the codegen project is to be created, should the codegen target use nx-plugin-openapi instead?
+Choose false if only type interfaces are needed.